 Both the traditional and the utilitarian views of liberalism help to explain the measures of economic policy enacted by government in the nineteenth century.
-In time the utilitar-ian view enlarged its influence, not to displace traditional liberalism but to compete with and to challenge it.
+In time the utilitarian view enlarged its influence, not to displace traditional liberalism but to compete with and to challenge it.
 In the twentieth century, governments have been guided more by what they believe the people ought to want and less by what the people clearly do want.
 My evidence for this is the increase in those measures of economic policy that are controversial, difficult to enforce, divisive, and subject to continual change.
-In the transition-in both its factual and doctrinal aspects-is the answer to one of the great quescontinual change.
-In the transition-in both its factual and doctrinal aspects-is the answer to one of the great ques-tions of our day: How did liberalism change from an eco-nomic policy of limitation to one of comprehensive control?
+In the transition-in both its factual and doctrinal aspects-is the answer to one of the great questions of our day: How did liberalism change from an economic policy of limitation to one of comprehensive control?
 The answer, put very simply, is that traditional liberalism was replaced by utilitarian liberalism.
 Those who today propose comprehensive planning in the name of liberalism are utilizing the opportunities that utilitarianism supplies.
 Those who adhere to the traditional view of liberalism are often pained that the advocates of planning also call themselves liberals.
 To do so is, in the traditional view, a travesty on the word liberal.
-But it really is not, because in the nineteenth century liberalsm by admitting utilitarian ideas became ambiguous.
+But it really is not, because in the nineteenth century liberalism by admitting utilitarian ideas became ambiguous.
 And the ambiguity explains something more important than the confusion of names.
 It explains why traditional liberals believe that what the planning liberals propose to do will in the end produce a dictatorial state, and it explains why the latter dismiss the belief.
 Ironically, about the only figure of the past whom both admire is Mill.